Computer Science & Computer Engineering (CSCE)

 CSCE A662 Advanced Data Mining 3 Credits

-Survey and application of techniques for classification, clustering and association rule mining.
+Surveys and describes application of techniques for data mining including classification, clustering and association rule mining.
 Covers rule-based, tree-based, statistical and regression approaches.
-Project involving an original data set, including integration, formatting, conceptualization, hypothesis testing, analysis, evaluation and presentation of results.
+Requires a project involving an existing data set, including integration, formatting, conceptualization, hypothesis testing, analysis, evaluation and presentation of results.

 Special Note: Not available for credit to students who have completed CSCE A462.